abhi8893/advanced-python-working-with-databases/README.md

 3. `sqlite` and `sqlalchemy` challenge to create users database
 4. Creating a project tracker mysql database using `python-mysql-connector`
 5. Creating a project tracker mysql database using `sqlalchemy-orm`
+6. Loading csv file (salespeople) into a database using `python-mysql-connector`